 “…A time for war and a time for peace.”
 (3:8)

 So I get that some things are just out of our control.
-However, have You really taken a look at the season You’re currently in and what role You play in it?
-There are some things that we DO control.
+But what I mean is, have you really taken a look at the season you’re currently in and what role you play in it?
+There are some things that we do control.
 It took me a minute to write a new post because God was working on me in this area.
-I can’t lie, I needed some time to understand what He was trying to teach me, but once I got it… maaaan!
-I received this peace that is beyond comprehension.
-The kind of peace that gives me freedom from what I was facing, while guarding my heart and my mind through CHRIST JESUS!
-(Philippians 4:7)
+I can’t lie, I needed some time to understand what He was trying to teach me, but once I got it I received this peace that is beyond comprehension.
+The kind of peace that gives me freedom from what I was facing, while guarding my heart and my mind through Christ Jesus!

 It wasn’t an enjoyable time, and I had already made up in my mind that the next season of my life would be a difficult one.
 I was so wrong!

-Things don’t always work out like we planned.
-We assume that our current feelings of hurt, anger, sadness or whatever, are the feelings we have to carry into our next season.
+When things don’t always work out like we planned, we assume that our current feelings of hurt, anger, sadness or whatever are the feelings we have to carry into our next season.

 I thought this next season of my life was going to be the worse.

 I literally had to figure out what I was about to do next.
-I was just like, “ok God I’m 24,” I was so upset that I didn’t have it all figured out, but honestly that’s where I went wrong.
+I said, “ok God I’m 24,” I was so upset that I didn’t have it all figured out, but honestly that’s where I went wrong.